Kelley School of Business: 21st century

 In February 2025, it was announced that Kelley accounting department faculty member, accounting professor, and current vice dean Patrick E. Hopkins would be taking over from Ash Soni as the dean of the Kelley School of Business, effective March 17, 2025.

+On September 2026, the graduate division at Kelley School was named as the Jeffrey H. Thomasson Graduate School of Business.
+The Indiana University Board of Trustees approved the naming of the Kelley School of Business’ graduate division after Jeffrey and Benita Thomasson had contributed $95 million to the Kelley School of Business.

 Partnerships and exchange programs

 The Kelley School has partnered with National Football League Players Association, Women's National Basketball Players Association, MLS Players Association, Major League Baseball Players Association and United States Rugby Players Association to pursue master's program for professional athletes.

 Jacobs School of Music has partnered with the business school to offer an undergraduate music degree program from fall 2025.

 The business school has student exchange programs with the following universities across the world: Aix-Marseille University, National University of Singapore, Technical University of Munich, Alliance Manchester Business School, Vietnam National University, Athens University of Economics and Business, Ss.
 Cyril and Methodius University of Skopje, Sungkyunkwan University, Monterrey Institute of Technology and Higher Education, and University of Indonesia.